USAID/Sweden FARMA II - Description of Project

 - Proven ability to work in a team and under pressure.

-- At least 10 years of relevant professional experience;
+- At least 10 years of relevant professional experience in food technology;